 - Sociology of health and science and technology studies

 - Digital cultures, social networks and political change

 - Migration, gender and generation

 Our work is marked by a serious commitment to active engagement in the world beyond the academy, publicly engaged with contributions to policy as well as theory.
 Our research culture is solid, intensive and flexible.
-The ESRC-funded highly successful research centre – Centre for Research in Socio-cultural Change (CRESC) – was based at The Open University and the University of Manchester (2004-2014).
-Over the last decade we have been the leading UK research centre for a very distinctive kind of sociology, based around theoretically informed, empirical case studies in interdisciplinary teams using innovative methods in order to tackle the complex dynamics of social and cultural change.
-We are currently developing post-CRESC activities funded by the University, running international research programmes and networks on religion, media and political violence; migration and media (refugees and smartphone use).
-Sociologists are also highly active in the OU Centre for Research on Citizenship, Identities and Governance (CCIG), currently running two of its Research Programmes: ‘Digital Citizenship’ and ‘Migration and Belonging
+Over the last decade we have been the leading UK research centre for a very distinctive kind of sociology, based around theoretically informed, empirical research in interdisciplinary teams using innovative methods in order to tackle the complex dynamics of social and cultural change.
+We have a lengthy track record in the field of the sociology of culture, difference and diversity with a keen interest in using research to tackle inequalities.
+We are currently engaged in international research programmes in a range of interdisciplinary fields including: markets, inclusion and public space; gender and migration, refugees and media, technology and development, international media and communications, cultural dialogue and diplomacy.
+Sociologists are also highly active in the Open University’s Citizenship and Governance strategic research initiative on Justice and Borders.

 Students are valued members of the discipline, interacting with research-active academic staff and post-doctoral fellows based on campus in Milton Keynes, as well as with other staff and students in the Faculty of Arts and Social Sciences and its associated research centres.
 We offer both degrees as Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).
 We welcome applications from students with interests in all the four main areas of work we engage with.